yamaton/gff3toddbj/README.md

 #### Run with a custom file

-See [translate_features.toml](https://raw.githubusercontent.com/yamaton/gff3toddbj/main/gff3toddbj/translate_features.toml) and [translate_qualifiers.toml](https://raw.githubusercontent.com/yamaton/gff3toddbj/main/gff3toddbj/translate_qualifiers.toml) for default behavior.
-To use custom translation tables, use the CLI options:
+See [translate_features_qualifiers.toml](https://github.com/yamaton/gff3toddbj/blob/main/gff3toddbj/translate_features_qualifiers.toml) for the default behavior.
+To feed a custom translation table, use the CLI option:

-* `--renaming_scheme <FILE>`
+* `--rename_setting <FILE>`

 And here is an example call: